 Educational researchers may submit for consideration original proposals that have not been published or presented at another professional meeting.
 If the proposal is accepted, the lead author must join CERA, all presenters must pay the conference fees, and present at the conference.

-Proposals for the upcoming 2017 meeting will be accepted for consideration late April.
+Proposals for the upcoming 2017 meeting are now being accepted thru July 1, 2017.
 The program will consist of papers and other formats for educational research presentations that have been accepted by the review committee.
 All submissions will be reviewed by at least two board members, who represent scholars or practitioners in the field of education.

 Past Keynotes and Conference Program Materials